blaze/blaze/docs/source/overview.rst

     in which to read data.

 BufferList:
-    A list of discontiguous Buffer objects.
+    A list of noncontiguous Buffer objects.
 Has many of the same properties of the Buffer, most significantly, can be accessed in parallel.

 StreamList: